xypine/tiralabra/documentation/weekly_reports/week2.md

 2. How has the program progressed?

+- supporting datastructures / interfaces have been designed and implemented
+  - tiles that contain a list of possible states
+  - a grid that contains tiles
+    - the interface supports arbitrary dimensions and size
+    - the implementation (ConstantSizeGrid2D) does not

 3. What did I learn this week / today?

 4. What was left unclear or caused difficulty?